Title: Retired Research Executive, Author

 Thomas Torrence Fetters, retired research executive and author, has been recognized by Marquis Who’s Who Top Engineers for dedication, achievements, and leadership in research.

 An award-winning professional who amassed more than 38 years of experience before retiring in 1999, Mr. Fetters met with success in his career by committing himself to a lifetime of professional development and learning.
 “What I have learned over the course of my career that has benefited me most in my professional growth is to listen thoroughly to the problem and then take the appropriate action to solve it,” he says, adding that this approach also taught him to go beyond what was required of him to ensure that the solution implemented would stick.
 To prepare for his career, Mr. Fetters earned a Bachelor of Science in chemical engineering from Clemson University in 1961.
 He came to prominence early on in his career as a research scientist for Continental Can Co. in Chicago, IL.
-He remained in this position for 19 years until 1980 when he took on an opportunity to serve as the manager of gasketing at the company, which by then had been renamed to White Cap Co.
+He remained in this position for 19 years until 1980 when he took on an opportunity to serve as the manager of gasketing at White Cap Company.
 From there, Mr. Fetters became the manager of crown research and, finally, director of packing research.
 Highly regarded for his expertise and professionalism, he shared his insights along the way through his consultancy, Lustron Research, which he established in 1987.

 For more information, please visit: